 How do doctors diagnose leukemia?

 Since the symptoms of leukemia can resemble those of other medical conditions, it is important to consult your doctor for an official diagnosis.
-Unlike with other cancers, doctors classify leukemia according to groups and sub-types and do not assign stage numbers.
+Unlike with other cancers, doctors classify leukemia according to groups and sub-types; they do not assign stage numbers.

 First, the doctor or pediatrician will examine your child’s symptoms.
 After the examination, your healthcare provider may recommend more tests.
 These tests can include: